Only Available at Ontrack: IBM Storwize Data Recovery

 The Ontrack team was able to join the client’s team and scope the data loss event and the storage systems impacted.
 Based on the scope set forth, Ontrack was able to determine a project plan, set timing expectations and determine costs for data recovery.

-Data recovery engineers used Ontrack’s proprietary tools to analyze the disks, determine the likely array configuration as well as detect indications of Windows storage space and VMware storage virtual machines.
+Data recovery engineers used Ontrack’s proprietary tools to analyse the disks, determine the likely array configuration as well as detect indications of Windows storage space and VMware storage virtual machines.

 - R&D Simulation and Software Programming